Research

 Longitudinal data are ubiquitous in medical research and linear mixed models (LMMs) are powerful tools for analyzing them.
 Statistical inference of variance component parameters has traditionally relied on bootstrap, which becomes prohibitively slow on large datasets.

 My work in this area has led to the Bag of Little Bootstrap method for massive longitudinal data, which reduces the computational cost from \(O(BNq^3)\) to \(O(Bbq^3)\), where \(B\) is the number of bootstrap replicates, \(N\) is the number of subjects, \(q\) is the number of random effect parameters, and \(b \ll N\).
-It achieves 200 times speedup on the scale of 1 million subjects (20 million total observations), and is the only currently available tool that can handle more than 10 million subjects (200 million total observations) using desktop computers.
+It achieves 200 times speedup on the scale of 1 million subjects (20 million total observations), and is the only currently available tool that can handle more than 10 million subjects (200 million total observations) on a laptop.

 Related publication